Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Observations and data reduction

+Close comparison of data taken during orbital day and night revealed two COS background components that had been neglected in previous studies.
+First, the out-of-focus COS aperture gives rise to extended wings of geocoronal Ly$\alpha$ emission that are not accurately characterized at present, but likely negligible $\ga 15$\,\AA\ away from Ly$\alpha$ in G140L spectra.
+Second, analysis of ancillary archival data allowed for the first on-orbit determination of scattered geocoronal Ly$\alpha$ emission in G140L spectra.
+We present an empirical model for the sum of these two background components in Appendix~\ref{sect:scatterappendix}.
+In total, the G140L grating scatters $\simeq 0.055$\% of the geocoronal Ly$\alpha$ flux along the dispersion axis.
+The modeled scattered light was subtracted from the science data, treating its statistical uncertainty as systematic error to our measurements.
+We encourage further improvements to the background calibration of the COS instrument in a dedicated \textit{HST} calibration program.

-Subexposures were coadded by summing the integer gross counts and the smoothed mean background per pixel on the CALCOS FUV wavelength grid, accounting for varying pixel exposure times due to offsets in dispersion direction, detector grid wires and geocoronal emission.
+Subexposures were coadded by summing the integer gross counts and the post-processed time-variable background (sum of dark current, quasi-diffuse sky emission and scattered light) per pixel on the CALCOS FUV wavelength grid, accounting for varying pixel exposure times due to offsets in dispersion direction, detector grid wires and geocoronal emission (see Appendix~\ref{sect:bkgsumappendix} for examples).
 Our coadding routine preserves integer counts obtained in the Poisson regime.
+Near 1250\,\AA\ the coadded COS G140L background is dominated by dark current (51--85\%), while the contribution from scattered light varies between 8\% and 45\%, depending on the fraction of exposure time spent in orbital day and solar activity.
+The sky background is low, but non-negligible (4--10\% of the total background).
 Flux conversion was achieved via the pixel exposure time and the time-varying flux calibration curve determined by CALCOS.
 Spectra taken at different central wavelengths were coadded by summing nearest-neighbor counts.
 The spectra were rebinned by a factor of three to yield approximate Nyquist sampling of two pixels per resolution element (G140L: $\simeq 0.24$\,\AA\,pixel$^{-1}$, G130M: $\simeq 0.03$\,\AA\,pixel$^{-1}$).
-The S/N was calculated in the Poisson regime of the data \citep{gehrels86} with the background correction by \citet{kraft91}, yielding values between 2 and $>6$ per binned pixel for survey sightlines and well-known re-observed sightlines, respectively (Table~\ref{tab:he2qsolist}).
+The S/N was calculated in the Poisson regime of the data and accounting for the background \citep{feldman98}.
+For plotting purposes we computed an approximate $1\sigma$ error array by adding in quadrature the larger of the asymmetric Poisson $1\sigma$ error and the background error.
+Most COS G140L spectra reach S/N$\simeq 4$ per binned pixel near \ion{He}{2} Ly$\alpha$ (Table~\ref{tab:he2qsolist}).
+The Bayesian method of \citet{kraft91} yields similar results.